microsoft/playwright/docs/src/api/params.md

 Locator is resolved to the element immediately before performing an action, so a series of actions on the same locator can in fact be performed on different DOM elements.
 That would happen if the DOM structure between those actions has changed.

 [Learn more about locators](../locators.md).

+## template-locator-get-by-test-id

+Locate element by the test id.
+By default, the `data-testid` attribute is used as a test id.
+Use [`method: Selectors.setTestIdAttribute`] to configure a different test id attribute if necessary.

 ## template-locator-get-by-text